-TED’S SOAP BOX This is a new addition to my web-site – a sounding board where I can let off steam.
+TED’S SOAP BOX This is a sounding board where I can let off steam.
 For instance:

-Hoya danumensis was a scrambling vine growing in a dry clump of small trees and bushes just outside of the Danum Valley preserve (close to Lahad Datu) in Sabah, Malaysia, The plant was not in flower but I guessed that it was either a Hoya or a close relative - opposite, paired leaves, milky sap, etc. This area was forested with a reforested Acacia and it was obvious that elephants had stripped the sweet bark.
+Hoya danumensis was a scrambling vine growing in a dry clump of small trees and bushes just outside of the Danum Valley preserve (close to Lahad Datu) in Sabah, Malaysia, The plant was not in flower but I guessed that it was either a Hoya or a close relative - with opposite, paired leaves, milky sap, etc. Seeing the flower later, I wished that it be H campulata but it was determined to be a new species.
+This area was reforested with a native Acacia and it was obvious that elephants liked it for the trees were stripped of its sweet bark.
 There were piles of dung from the elephants.

 How long do you have to wait for an established cutting to bloom?
 Some flower within 6 months of collection (a very rare rarity), most bloom within a year, and would you believe, that some have not bloomed in 8 to 10 years.
 My conditions are near perfect and I think that my plants have the best of conditions so I don't know the reasons for some not flowering early and regularly.
 Hoya imperialis alba and "Palawan" fall in that category.
 Contrarily, on my sunny front porch I have H affinis that I collected in 1976 on the Island of Tulagi (by Guadalcanal) and it started to bloom within a year and has bloomed regularly for the past 40 years.